LivHed/mgt-map/README.md

 --------------------------------------------------------------------------------------------
 ## UX
 After doing research looking at websites with Google maps included, my goals with the design was set to:
 1. To make the design suitable for people who care about sustainability with my choice of words, fonts and colors that give the feeling of sustainability and an environmentally conciousness.
-I wanted to do this with a simple a design as possible.
+I wanted to do this with a as simple design as possible.
 2. To make a one page webpage which provides a user friendly and easy layout to quick be able to understand what you can do and how, on the website.

 ### User stories